Greg0/JS-jQuery-click-catcher/README.md

       };

-function `getPath()` must be added before URL even if your website is in root path
+function `getPath()` must be added before URL even if your website is in root path.
+You can use regexp in URLs for IDs and sth like this.
+If you don't need to use them at the end you should to write `$` on the end.

 Next you must to define button set for each category (it's an object with buttons from UI dialog):